 October 2016: Russia completes delivery of the S-300 air defense systems to Iran, according to news reports citing the Federal Service for Military-Technical Cooperation (FSVTS), Russia's state arms export agency.

 December 2016: Iran reportedly successfully tests the Shahab-3 intermediate-range ballistic missile as part of a military exercise.

 January 2017: The Iranian parliament approves a bill that requires the government to increase the country's defense power through further missile development and the expansion of air defense capabilities.
 The bill is part of Iran's Sixth Economic Development Plan (2016-2021).

 January 2017: Iran tests a new missile called the Khorramshahr.
 The missile flies over 1,000 km before its re-entry vehicle explodes, according to U.S. defense officials.
 The Khorramshahr is reportedly a medium-range ballistic missile capable of carrying a payload greater than 500 kg to a range of over 1,000 km similar to the variant of the Musudan missile launched in July 2016.

-February 2017: U.S. National Security Advisor Michael Flynn condemns Iran's recent missile test and announces that the U.S. has officially put Iran "on notice."
-Flynn's statement follows Iranian Defense Minister Brigadier General Hossein Dehqan's confirmation of the recent test.
+February 2017: U.S. National Security Advisor Michael Flynn condemns Iran's January missile test and announces that the U.S. has officially put Iran "on notice."
+Flynn's statement follows Iranian Defense Minister Brigadier General Hossein Dehqan's confirmation of the test.